Paramedic to RN Bridge Program Explained

 For starters, registered nurses can work outside of an emergency response team, in a hospital with regular hours, and can earn a higher wage.
 According to the BLS, as of May 2011, the median annual wage of EMTs and paramedics was $30,710 per year, nationally (BLS.gov/oes, 2011), while registered nurses earned a median annual wage of $65,950 per year, nationally, during the same time (BLS.gov/oes, 2011).
 Additionally, the BLS notes that registered nurses in a non-24-hour setting kept regular business hours (BLS.gov/oh, 2012), which could be preferable to the nights, weekends and on-call work schedule of paramedics.

 Outside of working in a hospital, some paramedics may enjoy increased job security or higher pay by becoming a pre-hospital registered nurse (PHRN).
-These nurses provide critical care to patients outside a hospital either as a transport nurse, flying nurse, or as a paramedic.
+These nurses can give critical care to patients outside a hospital either as a transport nurse, flying nurse, or as a paramedic.
 In some states, such as Illinois or Pennsylvania, a certified paramedic and currently registered nurse can apply for PHRN recognition (EMSI.org) without additional testing or classes.
 While the work schedule and job-related stress might remain the same as for other paramedics, the salaries commanded by pre-hospital registered nurses may be higher.

 However, there are some downsides to the bridge program.
 For starters, most bridge programs only award an ADN, which could become a barrier to employment as hospitals move to hire BSN-graduate nurses for clinical care.
 Some states, such as New York and New Jersey, are moving to require a BSN for all registered nurse licensing.
-While some programs provide a BSN instead of an ADN, an accelerated BSN program takes about as long to complete as a non-accelerated program with an associate degree -- between one and two years -- as the additional two years of education are not covered in other programs.
+While some programs confer a BSN instead of an ADN, an accelerated BSN program takes about as long to complete as a non-accelerated program with an associate degree -- between one and two years -- as the additional two years of education are not covered in other programs.

 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, EMTs and Paramedics - http://www.bls.gov/ooh/healthcare/emts-and-paramedics.htm#tab-4